vmcj/BAPC21-site-2/content/contact.md

 # Contact

-If you have any questions or want to the contact the 2021 BAPC committee, please drop us an email at: organization “at” BAPC “dot” EU (not active yet).
+If you have any questions or want to the contact the BAPC 2021 committee, please drop us an email at: organization “at” BAPC “dot” EU (not active yet).

 ## Sponsoring

-Companies interested in supporting the contest or participating as a company team, can email us at: Claudia “at” STORM “dot” VU.
+Companies interested in supporting the contest or participating as a company team, can email us at: claudia “at” STORM “dot” VU.

-## Jury

-The [Call for Problems](../jury) is open for both problems and jury members.
-For questions see the information at the [Jury site](https://jury.bapc.eu).

 ## Organization